 While it is easy to repair, it is susceptible to scratches and damage caused by water which can lead to rotting.
 Therefore, it is not ideal for areas with heavy foot traffic as this will increase the damage and the hardwood flooring cost.

-Vinyl Laying Costs
+Vinyl Flooring Installation Costs

 Vinyl is similar to laminate flooring; however, it actually contains all synthetic materials including fibreglass, PVC vinyl and plasticiser.
 The average vinyl flooring fitting cost ranges from £90 to £450.